hocgin/ErrorKit/Sources/ErrorKit/ErrorKit.docc/Guides/Enhanced-Error-Descriptions.md

 }
 ```

 If the error already conforms to `Throwable`, its `userFriendlyMessage` is used.
-For system errors, ErrorKit provides an enhanced description from its built-in mappings.
+For system errors, ErrorKit provides an enhanced description from its built-in mappers.

 ### Localization Support

-All enhanced error messages are fully localized using the `String.localized(key:defaultValue:)` pattern, ensuring users receive messages in their preferred language where available.
+All enhanced error messages are fully localized using the `String(localized:)` pattern, ensuring users receive messages in their preferred language where available.

 ### How It Works

 The `userFriendlyMessage(for:)` function follows this process to determine the best error message:

 1. If the error conforms to `Throwable`, it uses the error's own `userFriendlyMessage`
-2. It tries domain-specific handlers to find available enhanced versions
+2. It queries registered error mappers to find enhanced descriptions
 3. If the error conforms to `LocalizedError`, it combines its localized properties
 4. As a fallback, it formats the NSError domain and code along with the standard `localizedDescription`